seahorce-scidac/REMORA/Docs/sphinx_doc/Plotfiles.rst

 -  The write_history_file option is only available if **plotfile_type = netcdf**

--  Depending on your PnetCDF build, the code may be unable to write files larger than 2 GB.
-If the code crashes when writing a NetCDF history file (or a single time step, if you have a particularly large grid), consider building with MPICH v4.2.2 or instead outputting a native AMReX plotfile instead.
+-  REMORA writes CDF-5 files, which have no practical size limit.
+Some MPI builds still fail on writes larger than 2 GB — a limit of the MPI-IO layer, not the file format.
+If a large write crashes, see the MPICH note in :ref:`the NetCDF build instructions<netcdf>`, or use a native AMReX plotfile.

 -  Velocity components are defined on faces within the REMORA code, but are averaged onto cell centers when written in amrex/native plotfiles.
 They are not averaged when writing